 Another big name in the restoration industry.
-However, their Facebook page has wayy fewer likes than SERVPRO.
-They also don’t run any Facebook ads.
+However, their Facebook page has fewer likes than SERVPRO at around 9,000.

 If you take a look at their site, it’s optimized very well.
 They also focus a lot on content and email marketing.